 Awards & Commissions

-Coming!
-A Focus Competition, structured to meet identified gaps in repertoire needs of ACDA members and their their ensembles.
+The Focus Competition is structured to meet identified gaps in repertoire needs of ACDA members and their ensembles.
 A total of $6,000 in prizes will be awarded each year.
 The 2023 focus area will be works for SSAA and TTBB choirs.
-The call for submissions opens September 1, 2022.
-Learn more here when the call opens.
+Competition opens October 1, 2022 and closes January 15, 2023.
+Click here to learn more and submit.

 Raymond W. Brock Competition for Student Composers (awarded biennially)